-LaDoris “Sam” Heinly, MSW, was instrumental in managing and growing the Memories in the Making® Program since joining the Alzheimer’s Association, Orange County Chapter in 1998.
-Over the 15 year span of her involvement some of her major accomplishments were authorship of “I'm Still Here" and “The Memories in the Making® Training Manual.”
-In addition, she developed a training module with the purpose of training art facilitators in the Memories in the Making® Program which she presented both nationally and internationally.
+Ten years later, LaDoris “Sam” Heinly, MSW, became involved with Memories in the Making.
+As an advocate of the program, Sam joined the AAOC in 1988.
+Her dedication and zeal proved instrumental in managing and growing the program.
+During her 15 plus years of involvement, Sam wrote "I'm Still Here" and developed the “The Memories in the Making® Training Manual.”
+In addition, she developed a training module with the purpose of instructing art facilitators in the Memories in the Making Program, which she presented both nationally and internationally.
 She was a sought after speaker for the program and was able to generate interest which led to the tremendous growth of the program.
-Her passion, warmth, and knowledge was contagious as she graciously went about the business of ensuring that the program's benefits would reach as many people as possible.
+Her passion, warmth, and knowledge were contagious, as she graciously worked to ensure that the program's benefits would reach as many people as possible.
 This was her mission and life fervency.
 In Sam’s own words, “The therapeutic value of art has led me to search for a practical application.
 Specifically it is my interest to apply the creative process with individuals experiencing minimal communication abilities, often as the result of illness.
-It is my observation that individuals who are given a way of expressing their feelings experience lessen anxiety and have a greater peace of mind.”
+It is my observation that individuals who are given a way of expressing their feelings experience lessened anxiety and have a greater peace of mind.”

 Since its establishment, the program has grown and is used throughout the nation at various Alzheimer's Association chapters and partnering care communities.